erickouassi/openPrayers/README.md

 A Collection of Prayers:<br />
 Christian prayers, Devotions and audios.

-A web services for developers
+A web services for developers.

 ## How to
  *(A fork is a copy of a repository)*.